Crime (band): Recordings and media

 In July 2013, a compilation album of unreleased studio recordings, Murder by Guitar: 1976 to 1980, was released on the Kitten Charmer label, remastered under the direction of Strike, Rank and D'Kaye and released on CD and iTunes.
 After distribution problems with the LP record release, the album was re-released in August 2014 by the Superior Viaduct label, with a limited release of the first 500 on clear red vinyl.
 The album has garnered mostly positive reviews, including "four-stars" by UK music magazine MOJO, which wrote: "This important release restates CRIME's place in the punk pantheon and fills in the history of a lost pop moment.
 It also celebrates the diversity of the proto-punk groups: that fascinating moment when change was at hand but the rules were not yet set.
 Murder By Guitar is a testament to that sense of discovery.".
 MOJO also rated the album as one of the "10 Best Reissues of 2014".

 In a 2007 interview with Resonance Magazine, Johnny Strike stated a boxed set of Crime recordings was to be released by a Spanish label.
-In March 2015, Munster Records released the box set, Crime - 7x7 with seven-inch 45RPM single records, each with a distinctive record cover, including a medley of 1950s cover tunes, "Be Bop A Loola" and "Peggy Sue" previously unreleased anywhere.
+In March 2015, Munster Records released the box set, Crime - 7x7 with seven-inch 45 rpm single records, each with a distinctive record cover, including a medley of 1950s cover tunes, "Be Bop A Loola" and "Peggy Sue" previously unreleased anywhere.